a-fsh-r/a-fsh-r.github.io/index.md

 ---

-I am a first-year MSc student of Electrical and Computer Engineering at McGill University, supervised by professor <br/> [Brett Meyer](http://rssl.ece.mcgill.ca/people/#bretthmeyer).
+I am a first-year MSc student of Electrical and Computer Engineering at McGill University.
+I'm working under the supervision of professor [Brett Meyer](http://rssl.ece.mcgill.ca/people/#bretthmeyer) at McGill Edge Intelligence Lab (MEIL).
 Previously I received my BSc in Computer Engineering from the Amirkabir University of Technology.